Youth Entrepreneur Program Powered By VentureLab Prospectus

 Guardian Responsibility:

 A parent or legal guardian is required to serve as Craft Lake City’s primary point of contact on behalf of each applicant of the Youth Entrepreneur Program Powered By VentureLab.
-This includes assisting with the application process, submitting fee payments, reviewing and signing exhibitor agreements, and communicating with Craft Lake City before, during and after Kid Row.
+This includes assisting with the application process, submitting fee payments, reviewing and signing exhibitor agreements and communicating with Craft Lake City before, during and after Kid Row.

-You are also responsible for transporting your participant to the Mock Market It is essential to ensure they arrive on time and are prepared for their participation in all events.
+The parent or legal guardian is also responsible for transporting the youth participant to the Mock Market and remaining with the youth participant for the duration of setup, public hours and teardown of the market.
+It is essential to ensure they arrive on time and are prepared for their participation in all events.

 Sales & Tax Information:

-Craft Lake City does not take any money from commission or sales of Kid Row products during the course of the Festival.
-Sales taxes for items sold during the festival are required to be paid separately as the Festival qualifies as a special one-time event.
-Parents and legal guardians, please note that the Utah State Tax Commission will send tax forms to you about a week after the festival from tax-donotreply@utah.gov.
+Sales taxes for items sold during the festival are required to be paid separately as the Festival/Market qualifies as a special one-time event.
+Parents and legal guardians, please note that the Utah State Tax Commission will send tax forms to you about a week after the festival/market from tax-donotreply@utah.gov.
 You must complete these forms on behalf of your Kid Row artisan and file sales taxes on the kid artisan’s sales in order to participate.
 Parents and guardians may choose to file these forms in their own name, or in the name of their Kid Row artisan.
-For questions (or to request a replacement Special Event Tax Form should it not arrive), please contact the USTC at 801-297-6303 or specialevent@utah.gov.
-Reporting accurate sales tax helps Craft Lake City track the impact our events have on the local economy.

 Exhibitor Responsibilities & Safety:

-All participants must attend all four in-person sessions to receive the $250 materials stipend.
+All participants must attend all five in-person sessions to receive the $250 materials stipend.
 Additionally, participation in all virtual sessions and associated pop-up markets is required to ensure a full and enriching experience in the program.

 By participating, the exhibitor understands that verbal and physical abuse of any kind is not welcome.
 Any individual who displays negative, crude, crass, belligerent or any other non-exemplary behavior that causes discomfort towards any person present at the Festival will be asked to leave.
 Craft Lake City reserves the right to determine what behaviors are deemed inappropriate and non-characteristic of Craft Lake City standards.
-We do not condone any racist, bigoted or unsafe behavior from any area of the Festival or within our community.
+We do not condone any racist, bigoted or unsafe behavior from any area of the Festival/Market or within our community.

 Parents and guardians of selected Kid Row exhibitors agree that images and information submitted through the application (with the exception of last names and contact information) may be used by Craft Lake City in promotional materials.
 Parents or guardians of selected youth entrepreneurs understand that any photos or video taken of guardians and Kid Row exhibitors by Craft Lake City staff, volunteers, or contractors at the public festival are the property of Craft Lake City, and can be reproduced and used/edited by Craft Lake City for documentary, educational, promotional and other purposes.